seeyarh/blog/xdpsock/xdpsock.md

 ```

 ## Performance issue explained
+In order to tell the kernel to send packets, we have to do three things:
+- write to frames in the umem region
+- put frames on the tx queue
+- wake the kernel up with a system call

-We are waking the kernel up twice per send call, once in the send method when
+The issue is, we are waking the kernel up twice per send call, once in the send method when
 we call produce_and_wakeup, and once in the complete frames method.
 Getting rid
 of this extra call in the complete_frames method gives us the 14 million
 packets per second that we're after.